 The Vagus nerve influences multiple bodily functions

 The reason our bodies create inflammation is to keep us safe from bacterial and viral invaders or anything that should not enter the body.
-When someone develops chronic inflammation it can lead to a number of autoimmune diseases and other issues.
+When someone develops chronic inflammation, it can lead to several autoimmune diseases and other issues.

 - Chrones disease

 - Heart and cardiovascular disease

 It is not well known that our mood is primarily affected by our gut health!
 There are many serotonin receptors located in the gut.
 Serotonin is a neurotransmitter that influences our feeling of well being and happiness as well as regulating several other vital areas.